winbergoscar0/Moveer/README.md

 ### Invite Moveer to your discord using the link below!
 Happy Moving! :)
 Invite the bot to your server using this [LINK](https://discordapp.com/api/oauth2/authorize?client_id=400724460203802624&permissions=17825792&scope=bot)

 The bot ONLY requires "Use members" and "CONNECT" when inviting.
-The reason for it requires Connect permissions is because discord requires it.
+The reason for it requiring Connect permissions is because discord requires it.
 Moveer won't join you!

 ## Show your support